jumale/sdebug/README.md

 # Scala Debugging Utils

-This library provides basic tools for debugging Scala code in console: pretty-printing variables, diffs, and some more.<br>
+This library provides tools for debugging Scala code in console: pretty-printing variables, diffs, and some more.<br>
-It is my personal util-library which I use for debugging in my daily work (mostly in tests).
-It's all started with a single function `prettyFormat` ([inspired by this gist](https://gist.github.com/carymrobbins/7b8ed52cd6ea186dbdf8)) and eventually grew into my personal tool-kit.
+It's my personal toolkit which I use for debugging in my daily work (mostly while writing tests), created as an alternative to breakpoint-debugging in IDE which sometimes does not meet my needs.
+It's all started with a single pretty-print function ([inspired by this gist](https://gist.github.com/carymrobbins/7b8ed52cd6ea186dbdf8)) and eventually expanded into a set of functions.

-I prefer installing this library via `global.sbt` - this allows me to use it in any project, and also ensures that I do not forget to remove prints from my code (because forgotten prints will cause a compilation error in CI which does not know about this library).
+This library is not published yet anywhere, I build it locally from this repository and then enable it via global SBT configs so that I can use it in any project.
+It also provides a nice side effect - I can't forget removing my debugging code, otherwise CI would not be able to compile the project, since there is no such library.

 ## Installation

 - clone this project locally
-- go to the root folder and run `sbt +publishLocal` or `make build`
+- go to the root folder and run `sbt +publishLocal` (or `make build`)
 - create if not exists `~/.sbt/1.0/global.sbt` (or `~/.sbt/0.13/global.sbt` for older SBT)
 - install one of the versions:
   - an extended version with PlayJson and Scalatest support: